roc-lang/roc/TUTORIAL.md

 the same type everywhere it appears in that scope.

-For this reason, any time you see a function that only runs a `when` on its only argument, and that `when` includes a branch like `x -> x` or `other -> other`, the function's argument type and reurn type must necessarily be equivalent.
+For this reason, any time you see a function that only runs a `when` on its only argument, and that `when` includes a branch like `x -> x` or `other -> other`, the function's argument type and return type must necessarily be equivalent.

 > **Note:** Just like with records, you can also replace the type variable in tag union types with a concrete type.